Wendall K. Harrington: Design career

-Harrington continued to expand her projections designing experience on various concerts and tours, including The Talking Heads Stop Making Sense, Simon & Garfunkel's Old Friends Tour, two of Chris Rock's comedy tours (Blind Ambition and No Excuses), and John Fogerty's Deja Vu Tour.
+Harrington continued to expand her projections designing experience on various concerts and tours, including Talking Heads' Stop Making Sense, Simon & Garfunkel's Old Friends Tour, two of Chris Rock's comedy tours (Blind Ambition and No Excuses), and John Fogerty's Deja Vu Tour.
 She also devoted her time designing projections for special events, such as Esquire magazine's 50th Anniversary party.
 She designed player introductions for The New York Knicks, New York Liberty, and New York Rangers at Madison Square Garden, as well as the 2000 All-Star halftime show.

 Other works

 In 1978 she founded Luminous!
 Productions, Inc. where for six years she produced and directed multi-image and video projects for numerous corporate clients.
 The Multi-Image Murders and Fifty Who Made the Difference won several awards, including Gold Awards from IFPA, The Chicago Film Festival and the U.S. Industrial Film Festival.
 From 1988-1990, she served as a producer for a variety of Whittle Communications’ documentaries.
 Her work in the multi-image/video field includes the 1991 Words on Fire.
 She produced this half-hour program for PBS affiliate KTCA and Alive from Off Center.

 Harrington was also responsible for the re-design and re-launch of Esquire magazine in 1986.
 As design director for Esquire, she conceived and edited Randy Shiltsís’ My Life on the AIDS Tour, which was nominated for a National Magazine Award and published in Best American Essays of 1990.

 Harrington sits on the American Theatre Wing's Tony Award Nominating Committee.